4ms/stm32mp2-baremetal/README.md

 # Project setup

-Clone the repo into a parent directory, which will help keep things organized if you do any work with U-boot, TF-A, or U-Boot:
+Clone the repo into a parent directory, which will help keep things organized if you do any work with U-boot, TF-A, or OP-TEE:

 ```bash
 mkdir mp2-dev    # The project parent dir